 Keep everything you use to clean your home ready to go in one cleaning tote, caddy, or bucket.
 You won't waste time gathering up cleaning products and tools before you start or as you move throughout the house.
 Just bring the tote with you from room to room.
-If your home is large, consider creating two or more: one for each level.
+If your home is large, consider creating two, one for each story of your house.

 Extend Your Reach

 Save yourself a few steps to help vacuuming go by faster.
-Invest in a 50-foot extension cord for your vacuum, president of Better Life Maids Matthew Ricketts says.
+Invest in a 50-foot extension cord for your vacuum, suggests Matthew Ricketts, president of Better Life Maids.
 "Plug in once, in the center of the floor, and you'll be able to vacuum even a large home without wasting time un- and re-plugging," he says.
 Or opt for a cordless stick vacuum to prevent tangles and wasted time.

-That thimble collection or brass animal display needn't get a complete wipedown every single week.
+That beautifully curated shelf display probably doesn't need a complete wipedown every single week.
 Save time by giving yourself the OK to skip the little stuff and instead focus on the big picture.
-Treating wee things to a good dusting once a month is just fine.
+Treating knickknacks and other small items to a good dusting once a month is just fine.

 Stick to a System

-Establish a cleaning pattern to consistently shave time off your cleaning routine.
+Establishing a routine is one cleaning secret that can consistently shave time off cleaning day.
 Experts recommend starting each room to the left of the doorway, at the top, and moving clockwise and down.
-Once you get the hang of your system, you'll clean speedily on autopilot -- and never waste time backtracking.
+Once you get the hang of your system, you'll clean speedily on autopilot—and never waste time backtracking.

 Cleaning goes much more quickly if you don't have to declutter along the way.
-Make sure each family member has a catchall spot for personal things.
-Cubbies, tote bags, and small laundry baskets all work.
-They should be emptied regularly.
+Make sure each family member has a catchall spot for personal items.
+Cubbies, tote bags, and small laundry baskets all work well, and they should be emptied regularly.
 Make a rule: If it's full, its owner needs to trash, donate, or find a permanent home for all contents.

-To save time on cleaning day, clean as you go whenever possible.
-To that end, stash a few key cleaning supplies in each room or on each level of your home, says Teresa Ward, owner of Teresa's Family Cleaning.
+To save time on cleaning day, tidy up as you go whenever possible.
+Stash a few key cleaning supplies in each room or on each level of your home, says Teresa Ward, owner of Teresa's Family Cleaning.
 When messes happen, it's a cinch to swoop in, swipe, and move on.

 Squeegee the Shower

 Use a squeegee on the shower walls and door after every use, says Molly Maid president Meg Roberts.
-This quick, immediate act saves time battling soap scum and water spots later.
-Bonus tip: Keep the shower door slightly open after use to promote airflow and hamper mildew buildup.
+This quick, immediate act saves you from having to battle soap scum and water spots later.
+Bonus tip: Keep the shower door slightly open after use to promote airflow and prevent mildew buildup.

-If you truly want to speed-clean, put the phone down.
-Better yet, tuck it out of sight.
-And keep the TV off and limit other distractions.
-When you can focus solely on the task at hand.
-Multitasking while you clean adds time.
-Better to get your cleaning done quickly and then move on.
+If you truly want to speed-clean, you'll have to put the phone down or, better yet, tuck it out of sight.
+It's also best to keep the TV off and limit other distractions.
+When you can focus solely on the task at hand, it's easier to get your cleaning done quickly and move on.

-"Cleaning should not be one person's responsibility," assures Molly Maid's Roberts.
-Permanently shorten your own clean time by assigning tasks to family members.
+"Cleaning should not be one person's responsibility," says Meg Roberts of Molly Maid.
+Shorten cleaning time by assigning tasks to family members.
 Even young kids can pick up, make the bed, and change out hand towels.
-Make your expectations crystal clear, and trust them!
+Make your expectations clear, and delegate jobs to each person.